hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

   >
   > Any other format will be rejected.

-- Click 'Next Step' once you're satisfied with your dictionary.
+- Click 'Next Step' once you're satisfied with your dictionary

 - In the final step you can add a default message that the node should respond when the entity is detected

-- On clicking 'Save', the entity will be created.
+- On clicking 'Save', the entity will be created

-- You can add the newly created entity to the existing node, or you can edit the newly created entity.
+- You can add the newly created entity to the existing node, or you can edit the newly created entity